rei/rei-cedar-docs/docs/components/tabs/README.md

       "type": "do",
       "image": "tabs/tab_capitalization_do.png",
       "ratio": "16-9",
-      "alt": "tabs with title cased labels",
-      "caption": "use title case for tab labels."
+      "alt": "Tabs labeled correctly in title case.", "caption": "use title case for tab labels."
     },
     {
       "type": "dont",
       "image": "tabs/tab_capitalization_dont.png",
       "ratio": "16-9",
-      "alt": "tabs with all caps labels",
-      "caption": "use all caps for tab labels."
+      "alt": "Tabs labeled incorrectly with all caps.", "caption": "use all caps for tab labels."
     }
   ],